Luv You Shankar

-Luv You Shankar is a 2024 Indian Hindi-language mythological animated drama film directed by Rajiv S. Ruia and produced by Tejas Desai and Sunita Desai under the banner of S D World Film Production Pvt Ltd. The film stars Shreyas Talpade and Tanishaa Mukerji will be seen in the film as lead roles.
+Luv You Shankar is a 2024 Indian Hindi-language mythological animated drama film directed by Rajiv S. Ruia and produced by Tejas Desai and Sunita Desai under the banner of S D World Film Production Pvt Ltd. The film stars Shreyas Talpade and Tanishaa will be seen in the film as lead roles.
 The film was theatrically released on 19 April 2024.

 Synopsis

 It tells the story of an eight-year-old boy who develops a special bond with Lord Shiva/Shankar, a Hindu deity.
 Their connection takes them on an exciting journey of faith, friendship, and self-discovery.